Let's talk

 What a CSRD report must contain

 CSRD reporting relies on the ESRS, covering 12 ESG topics.
 Key elements: disclosure topics (climate, pollution, biodiversity, human capital, governance), double materiality, quantitative indicators and metrics, and mandatory external audit.
-Recent adjustments cut the required data volume by about 61%, without lowering quality or depth.
+The draft revised ESRS reduce the required data volume by over 60%, without lowering quality or depth.

 How to prepare effectively for CSRD reporting